-The Filter panel lets you view all the available metadata criteria associated with the files in the current Bridge window Content panel view.
+The Filter panel allows you to view all the available metadata criteria associated with the files in the current Bridge window Content panel view.
 You can then choose single or cumulative criteria for filtering the files that appear in the Content panel area.
 The Filter panel options are grouped into sections and as soon as you click on any item listed in the Filter panel, the contents of the Content panel are filtered accordingly.

 When managing large folders or hierarchies of folders, these filtering controls can make it easier to narrow down an image search.
-For example, in Figure 43, you can see how Bridge was pointed at a folder where the image files in that folder were labeled using red and yellow labels and the ratings ranged from no rating to three stars.
+For example, in Figure 41, you can see how Bridge was pointed at a folder where the image files in that folder were labeled using red and yellow labels and the ratings ranged from no rating to four stars.
 You could filter files based on the color label, star rating or any of the other available criteria.
-For example, in the Labels section I could click on one or more color labels listed there and make a filtered selection that was based on a combination of colored filters.
+For example, in the Keywords section I could click on one or more of the keywords listed there and make a filtered selection that's based on a combination of specific keywords.
+In the Filter panel you can filter files by other criteria such as: by file type, date created/modified, image orientation, speed ISO rating, camera serial number or copyright notice.
+New to Bridge CC is the ability to search by Author Name.
 You can also use the keyboard shortcuts shown in the sidebar to filter files by label or by rating.
-In the Filter panel you can filter files by other criteria such as: by keywords, by file type, date created/modified, image orientation, speed ISO rating, camera serial number or copyright notice.